RafaGago/mini-async-log-c/readme.md

 Current status
 ==============
-Proof of concept of the upper asynchronous printf interface with no string evaluation.
+Proof of concept of the upper asynchronous printf structure which allows to defer the string evaluation (using C11 _Generic + preprocessor hackery).

 Description
 ===========